ItunuIsewon/Drug-Target-Prediction-Using-RNA-Seq/README.md

-# Drug Target Prediction Using RNA-Seq
+# Drug Target Prediction Using RNA-Seq Data

 This GitHub repository contains the source code for the manuscript titled "Predicting Candidate Drug Targets for Malaria and COVID-19 Co-Infection From Host’s Transcriptional Profile in Mono-Infection".
 It contains codes for differential gene analysis on transcriptomic data of patients with single infections and gene ontology enrichment analysis visualization.